Xela3026/workflows-docs/docs/event-schemas.md

 <div className="dubheader">Overview</div>

-When an action is performed in a <BrandName/> service, it will trigger an 'event'.
+When an action is performed in a <BrandName type="name"/> service, it will trigger an 'event'.
 These actions include sending a message, concluding a chat, and updating a contact's information.
 These will all trigger events.

 <br/>